KatherineMichel/portfolio/doc/los-angeles-2023.md

 https://www.universalstudioshollywood.com/web/en/us/things-to-do/rides-and-attractions/fast-furious-supercharged
 -->

 Although I wanted to take the [Universal Studio Tour](https://www.universalstudioshollywood.com/web/en/us/things-to-do/rides-and-attractions/the-world-famous-studio-tour), I was irked that I would have to buy an entire [Universal Theme Park](https://www.universalstudioshollywood.com/web/en/us) ticket to take it.
-After multiple told me how fun the theme park including a Lyft driver who said it's the best, because you are "in the movies," I decided to go.
+After multiple people told me how fun the theme park is including a Lyft driver who said it's the best, because you are "in the movies," I decided to go.
 I know what she means now that I've experienced the incredible, immersive, 3-D experiences.
 Anyhow, it's not everyday that you have the chance to visit a theme park like that.

 I guess I got my money's worth for the studio tour alone.
 I went twice... riding on either side of the cart to get a good look at everything.